TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 When doing a Secure Launch, the IOMMU should always be enabled and the drivers loaded.
 However, IOMMU passthrough mode should never be used.
-This leaves the MLE completely exposed to DMA after the PMRs [2]_ are disabled.
+This leaves the DLME completely exposed to DMA after the PMRs [2]_ are disabled.
 The current default mode is to use IOMMU in lazy translated mode, but strict translated mode is the preferred IOMMU mode and this should be selected in the build configuration::